Free cookie consent management tool by TermsFeed

 Databases

 The following relational database management systems (RDBMS) are supported as the Appian data source and as business data sources.
-The RDBMS can be hosted on Amazon RDS as long as it is one of the types and versions listed below and the network latency falls within the recommended guidelines.
+The RDBMS can be hosted on any cloud service providers, such as AWS or Azure, as long as it is one of the types and versions listed below and the network latency falls within the recommended guidelines.

 RDBMS End-of-Support Date